hust-aims/hust-aims.github.io/index.md

 - Our paper "Turn Waste Into Wealth: Alleviating Read/Write Interference in ZNS SSDs" is accepted by ICCD 2023.
 Congratulations to Weilin Zhu.
 - Our paper "ICON: An IR Drop Compensation Method at OU Granularity with Low Overhead for eNVM-based Accelerators" is accepted by ICCD 2023.
 Congratulations to Jinpeng Liu.
 - Our paper "LifetimeKV: Narrowing the Lifetime Gap of SSTs in LSMT-Based KV Stores for ZNS SSDs" is accepted by ICCD 2023.
 Congratulations to Biyong Liu.
-- Our paper "ODLPIM: A Write-Optimized and Long-Lifetime ReRAM-based accelerator for online deep learning" is accepted by [DATE 2023](https://www.date-conference.com/date-2023-accepted-papers).
+- Our paper "ODLPIM: A Write-Optimized and Long-Lifetime ReRAM-based accelerator for online deep learning" is accepted by DATE 2023.
 Congratulations to Heng Zhou.
-- Our paper "ZNSKV: Reducing Data Migration in LSMT-Based KV Stores on ZNS SSDs" is accepted by ICCD, 2022.
-Congratulations to Denghui Wu.
-- Our paper "RMMIO: Enabling Reliable Memory-Mapped I/O for Persistent Memory Systems" is accepted by ICCD, 2022.
-Congratulations to Bo Ding.
-- Our paper "MORE<sup>2</sup>: Morphable Encryption and Encoding for Secure NVM" is accepted by [ICCAD 2021](https://iccad.com/index.php).
-Congratulations to [Wei Zhao](https://thiszw.top).
-- Our paper "CERES: Container-Based Elastic Resource Management System for Mixed Workloads is accepted by [ICPP 2021](https://oaciss.uoregon.edu/icpp21/).
-Congratulations to [Jinyu Yu](https://yujinyu.site).
-- Our paper "Better atomic writes by exposing the flash out-of-band area to file systems" is accepted by [LCTES 2021](https://pldi21.sigplan.org/home/LCTES-2021#event-overview).
-Congratulations to Hongwei Qin.
-- Our paper "Improving the energy efficency of STT-MRAM based approximate cache" is accepted by [DATE 2021](https://www.date-conference.com/).
-Congratulations to [Wei Zhao](https://thiszw.top).
-- Our paper "MorLog: Morphable Hardware Logging for Atomic Persistence in Non-Volatile Main Memory" is accepted by [ISCA 2020](https://iscaconf.org/isca2020/).
-Congratulations to Xueliang Wei.

 **We are looking for motivated undergraduates and master students to join the team, please feel free to contact me.
 (Email: tongwei@hust.edu.cn)**